tcwan/nxos-armdebug/guides/Eclipse-Docker-setup.md

 ```
 Generic GDB with multiarch support (which needs to be enabled during tool installation) can be used
-but it will need to have the target type configured correctly.
+but it will need to have the executable target type configured correctly via the command prompt or .gdbinit.

-It is easier to install the `arm-non-eabi-` version instead.
+It is easier to install the `arm-non-eabi-` version instead since everything is pre-configured.
 ```

 ![Eclipse Debug Connection](images/Eclipse-DebugConfig-Main-Debugger-Connection.png)